Immigration Offences

 The offence of overstaying in Hong Kong refers to the act of remaining in the territory beyond the permitted duration granted by the Immigration Department.
 Overstaying is technically a breach of conditions of stay offence and is taken seriously by the Hong Kong SAR government.
 Individuals who overstay their visas (e.g. tourist visa, employment visa, student visa) may face legal consequences, including fines, imprisonment, and a negative impact on their future immigration applications.

 A lot of factors will be considered when such offence is investigated by the Immigration Department.
 Often it will result in criminal proceedings being instigated.
-A bind over application might sometimes be appropriate depending on the circumstances of the case and how long the person has overstayed his / her visa in Hong Kong.
+A bind over application is often appropriate, depending on the circumstances of the case and how long the person has overstayed his / her visa in Hong Kong.

 Making False Statements